ankitjain-1/linux-charge-limit-control/README.md

-# Set Your Ubuntu Machine's Charge Limit
+# Set Your Linux Machine's Charge Limit

 <h5 style="color: red;">First check whether your system has this file</h2>